Rule 4901:1-7-22 | Customer migration.

 (6) 911 and directory listings.

 (B) Incumbent local exchange carriers (ILECs) are required to provide systems to facilitate the migration of customers between LECs pursuant to 47 C.F.R.
-51.319(g), and consistent with any existing ILEC-specific commission requirement.
+51.319(e), and consistent with any existing ILEC-specific commission requirement.

-(C) All telephone companies shall use the relevant industry developed standards and timelines, where they exist, or a mutually agreed upon equivalent, for the exchange of customer account information between telephone companies.
+(C) All telephone companies are to use the relevant industry developed standards and timelines, where they exist, or a mutually agreed upon equivalent, for the exchange of customer account information between telephone companies.

-(D) Telephone companies responding to local service requests shall follow industry standards, including North America numbering council timelines.
-Telephone companies responding to a request for customer service records shall provide such information to the requesting telephone company, if available, within twenty-four clocks hours, unless otherwise negotiated, excluding weekends and current service provider holidays.
+(D) Telephone companies responding to local service requests are to follow industry standards, including North America numbering council timelines.
+Telephone companies responding to a request for customer service records are to provide such information to the requesting telephone company, if available, within twenty-four clocks hours, unless otherwise negotiated, excluding weekends and current service provider holidays.

-(H) Telephone companies shall submit customer service record requests to the customer's existing telephone company and not to the underlying network provider.
+(H) Telephone companies are to submit customer service record requests to the customer's existing telephone company and not to the underlying network provider.

 Last updated January 9, 2024 at 9:34 AM